"Could you move his hat closer?... His hat. The hat. People like to see a dead guy's hat."

-- A variant in the Coneheads movie when the Garthok devour the victims before Beldar during a feast, their severed cone-shaped heads spit out.
+- A variant in the Coneheads movie when the Garthok devours the victims before Beldar during the feast, their severed cone-shaped heads were spat out.

 - In Muppet Treasure Island, after after Mr. Arrow disappears, his hat is found on deck.
 This is taken as evidence that he fell overboard and drowned.
 Actually, he was just testing the lifeboats to see if they were seaworthy.
 He shows up again at the end.